 - If It's You, It's Okay:

-- Technically the same could be said of Clémentine and Emma's relationship, at least initially, as Emma is the only woman Clémentine ever really gets to date.
+- This could be said of Clémentine and Emma's relationship, at least initially, as Emma is the only woman Clémentine is ever with.

 - I Have No Daughter: Clémentine is disowned by her parents when they find her and Emma nude together.